 The Small Isles route is now a bookable service and making a reservation is strongly recommended.

-The summer timetable for the Caledonian MacBrayne ferry from Mallaig to Eigg – valid from 25 March 2022.
+To view the summer timetable for the Caledonian MacBrayne ferry from Mallaig to Eigg – valid from 25 March 2022.
 Click here to see the full timetable.

 Check that your ferry is running here or phone CalMac on 01687 310240 option 2.